-Patient decision aids can be highly-effective tools to promote and support the SDM process.
-Used as part of an overall strategy, these tools may help overcome common barriers.
+Patient decision aids can be highly-effective tools to promote and support the shared decision making process.
+Used as part of an overall strategy, these tools may help overcome common barriers to shared decision making.

 Lack of time during clinical encounters is a major barrier to SDM.
 No doubt about it, physicians have a lot on their plates – time pressure is one of the primary causes of the high rate of physician burnout today.
 To achieve optimal healthcare decisions that align with patients’ preferences, the SDM communication process cannot be done on the fly.

 High-quality decision aids can help relieve healthcare provider time pressure by providing patients with evidence-based, unbiased information on treatment options, risks, and benefits.
 They can ignite a meaningful conversation by enabling patients to engage in the process with informed questions and concerns.
 When decision aids are integrated into the workflow and used as part of a clinical team effort, they can further improve, simplify and expedite the process.

 When patients don’t know what SDM is and why it’s important or how to identify their values, goals, and preferences, they cannot engage in the process.
 When providers do not have the necessary communication skills or mistakenly believe they are engaging patients in SDM, a meaningful conversation cannot happen.

 Quality patient decision aids can play a vital role in overcoming these stumbling blocks.
 Decision aid content that includes education on SDM — what patients can expect, how to actively participate, and why it’s important to ask questions and identify their preferences – gives patients the information they need to meaningfully engage.
 Orienting healthcare teams to the content and appropriate uses of available patient decision aids will enable them to implement SDM more effectively.

 Low health literacy and differences in language, culture or religion